gulbeneser/test2/README.md

 The repository includes a `netlify.toml` file.
 Netlify will run the `generate_static_pages.js` script during the build phase to ensure each product has its own static page before deployment.
+Product data and pages are also kept up to date by the `run-scraper.yml` GitHub Actions workflow, which runs daily and commits any new JSON files or generated pages.
+Each commit triggers a new Netlify deploy, so the static site is rebuilt automatically.

 ## Project structure